Mentougou, Beijing

-Mentougou District (门头沟区 (Méntóugōu Qū)) is a district in western Beijing.
-Spanning 1321 km2, with 266,591 inhabitants (2000 Census), it is subdivided into 4 subdistricts of the city proper of Beijing and 9 towns (1 of which is a suburb of the city proper of Beijing).
+Mentougou District (门头沟区 (Méntóugōu Qū)) is a district of the city of Beijing.
+It is at the western part of the city.
+Spanning 1321 km2, with 392,606 inhabitants (2020 Census), it is subdivided into 4 subdistricts and 9 towns.
 It borders the Beijing districts of Changping to the northeast, Haidian and Shijingshan to the east, Fengtai to the southeast, and Fangshan to the south, as well as Hebei province to the west and northwest.

 It lies in the Western Hills of Beijing and is mountainous in terrain.
 In fact, the mountainous terrain—including a hundred or more peaks—occupy a stunning 93% of the entire area.